 From a financial standpoint, there are many reasons why it’s better to own a home, as opposed to renting.

 - Equity.
-By making monthly mortgage payments, you’ll be building up equity in your home and increasing your overall net worth.
+By making monthly mortgage payments, you’ll be building up equity in your home and increase your overall net worth.

 - Tax breaks.
 You’ll also receive significant tax breaks as a homeowner with a mortgage.
 The interest you pay on your mortgage each year is tax deductible.